-You may not know but you can buy car from any dealer anywhere in USA and can get it shipped to your home only for USD $800.
+You may not know but you can buy a car from any dealer anywhere in the USA and can get it shipped to your home only for USD $800.

 The idea is to get the lowest price which should be the highest you should pay for this car even if you have your heart set on it.

-The first step to find a lower price is to search online on truecar.com with a Delaware zip code of 19706.
-This will give you an indicative price that this car model have been sold for.
+The first step to finding a lower price is to search online on truecar.com with a Delaware zip code of 19706.
+This will give you an indicative price that this car model has been sold for.
 My Gujju friend told me that most of the time, prices are lowest in Delaware.